 Section 3 (f) of the PPL Skill Test requires basic instrument flying (180 turn in simulated IMC)

-It should be noted that this exercise is based around turning back in IMC for the purposes of the skill test, however this can introduce the student to a dangerous misconception, as the real main aim of this exercise is to get the student to understand the importance of making an early turn before a visibility reduction or a lowering of the cloud base.
-This ‘turn around diversion’ is similar in a way to the go around, it is an essential tool that a student needs to keep them safe.
+It should be noted that this exercise is based around the PPL Skil Test requirement of turning through 180 degress in simulated IMC, however this can introduce the student to a dangerous misconception, as the real main aim of this exercise is to get the student to understand the importance of making an early turn before a visibility reduction or a lowering of the cloud base.
+This ‘turn around diversion’ is similar in a way to the go around, it is an essential tool that students need to keep them safe.

 Good decision making skills start with good attitude.
 Good attitude can be encouraged by the instructor and is an important part of the learning process.
 If you show a cavalier approach to flight preparation and bad weather flying, it’s very likely your student will try and emulate you.

-Situational Awareness– Mental Map, Awareness of en route alternates.
-Awareness of ATC units that can help, Safe Altitude awareness and discipline, Early awareness of changing weather and visibility.
+Situational Awareness– Current & Forecast Wx awareness – Pre Flight Preperation – Mental Map, Awareness of en route alternates and their range and bearing – Awareness of LARS or ATC units that can help – Safe Altitude awareness and discipline, Early awareness of changing weather and visibility.

-Threat – Showers – Visibility reduction – Lowering cloud base, Local weather effects, EG coastal and high ground – High ground- Obstructions – Airframe icing, Engine induction icing-Controlled Airspace.
+Threats – Unfamiliar Area & Features, Showers – Visibility reduction – Lowering cloud base – Local weather effects, EG coastal and high ground – High ground – Obstructions – Airframe icing – Engine induction icing – Controlled Airspace.

-Error– Failure to correctly interpret wx information, steering errors, navigational errors, failing to apply uncertain or lost procedure.
-Failure to take early diversionary action.
-Allowing “get home itus” to influence decision making.
+Errors– Failure to comprehensively plan the route and understand the threats that the route poses – Correctly interpret wx information, Steering errors, Navigational errors – Failing to apply uncertain or lost procedure – Failure to take early diversionary action – Allowing Mission Fixation ( often “get home itus”) to influence decision making.
 Failure to use the radio to request help.
 (Pan Call)

 CRM – Use of ATC- Charts selection- Back up radio aids- use of all equipment on board aircraft including radio and lights.

 ADM – Early decision essential.
-Ensure your decision takes the aircraft to the safest place.
+Always ensure your decision takes the aircraft to the safest place.